-When choosing either male or female you should chose according to what you looking for, you want the type of character of the cat to blend in with your lifestyle and the type of individual you are.
+When choosing either male or female you should choose according to what you looking for, you want the type of personality of the cat to blend in with your lifestyle and the type of individual you are.

-- If you looking for a cat that is more humbled, quiet and obedient than the female Siamese cat will be a more better fit as they normally are very well-behaved and are not very playful.
-However some males tend to also display these characteristics as each cat have different qualities to them that makes them unique.
+If you looking for a cat that is more humbled, quiet and obedient then the female Siamese cat will be a better fit as they normally are very well-behaved and are not very playful.
+Females are known to be more reserved and a little less playful as well as affectionate.
+However, some males tend to also display these characteristics as each cat have different qualities that make them unique.

-While both male and female cats have very distinctive traits you must understand that every cat has their own personality and character and this is rarely based on gender but relies mostly on their nature, personality and their character.
+While both male and female cats have very distinctive traits you must understand that every Siamese cat has their own personality and character and this is rarely based on gender but relies mostly on its nature, personality, and character.

 Pros of Male and Female Siamese Cats.